machteldbogels/keyvault-ca/README.md

 ### VNet integration

 The Azure resources deployed through Terraform include VNet integration and private endpoints where possible.
 The architecture of this setup is shown in the image below.
-If the user wants to deploy the infrastructure without VNet support, it is possible to remove the `terrafrom/private-endpoints` directory (together with all its subdirectories) and remove/comment out the corresponding module declarations in `terraform/main.tf`.
+If the user wants to deploy the infrastructure without these resources, it is possible to remove the `terrafrom/private-endpoints` directory (together with all its subdirectories) and remove/comment out the corresponding module declarations in `terraform/main.tf`.

 ![Overview](assets/vnet-arch.jpg "VNet Architecture")